Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Methods

+where $p$ is the model's output distribution and $q$ the ``target'' distribution.
+Since we are using \emph{sparse} CXE, this means that the $q_i$'s are effectively one-hot encoded, where the only $q_i=1$ is that of the consensus label.
+In order to calculate the CXE for the entire data set, we simply perform the sum in Equation \ref{CXE2}

+where $p_{consensus}^j$ is the model output distribution's probability of the consensus class for image $j$ (summed over $N$ images).
+Notice that all references to the $q_i$ are gone since the effective one-hot encoding renders them irrelevant.

-The second loss function---\textit{Kullback-Leibler divergence} \citep{KLD}---is defined in Equation \ref{KLD}.
+The second loss function---Kullback-Leibler divergence \citep{KLD}---is defined in Equation \ref{KLD}.

-This function is simply the difference between the cross entropy and the standard entropy.
-This value is always non-negative since $H_q(p) \ge H(p)$.
+This function is simply the difference between the model output, $p$, with respect to the target distribution, $q$, and the Shannon entropy of the model output, $p$.
+A major difference between this function and the sparse CXE is that the target distribution is no longer one-hot encoded.
+Instead, we use the NDA.
 Also, as with the CXE, one calculates the KLD for the entire dataset by summing $D_{KL}(p||q)$ for the individual images.

-However, instead of using the consensus class as the label, we use the entire HSM as our target distribution.
-Due to the fact that these distributions are rarely delta distributions, they tend to have a non-zero entropy.
+The main motivation for using the NDA instead of one-hot encoding on the consensus is to be able to utilize more information in the dataset which was being discarded by the one-hot encoding.
+Although this does introduce annotator disagreement into the loss function, it also introduces information about the similarity of different characters.
+This will allow for more avenues for future analysis on character misclassifications which are due to the characters having similar shapes.
+Furthermore, as will be shown in the next section, adoption of the NDA also causes the KLD-ResNet outputs to tend to have higher entropy than those of the CXE-ResNet.